PrudhviRajGK/hazel-ai/README.md

-# 🚀 HAZEL — A Context-Aware Mixed Reality Voice Assistant
+#HAZEL — A Context-Aware Mixed Reality Voice Assistant

+## MADE FOR MIXED REALITY WEARABLES LIKE META RAY BAN GLASSES AND META OCULUS

 HAZEL is an intelligent voice-driven mixed reality assistant capable of understanding your environment, responding conversationally, and generating realistic speech in real time.
 Think JARVIS inside MR — aware of surroundings, answering questions, narrating insights, guiding actions, and interacting naturally.